Information about Coronavirus (COVID-19)

 There are no specific treatments for illnesses caused by human coronaviruses.
 Most people with common human coronavirus illness will recover on their own.

-- Home isolation or quarantine in the hospital for severe cases, is always the preferred choice
+- Home isolation or quarantine in the hospital for severe cases, is always the

 Stay informed with these resources:

-The CDC, Washington State Department of Health and Northeast Tri-County Health Dept are updating their information on this virus frequently as this situation continues to rapidly evolve.
+The CDC, Washington State Department of Health and Northeast Tri-County Health Department are updating their information on this virus frequently as this situation continues to rapidly evolve.
 Visit the sites below for the latest information and alerts.

 The Washington State Department of Health has established a call center to address questions from the public.
 If you have questions about what is happening in Washington, how the virus is spread, and what to do if you have symptoms, please call 1-800-525-0127 and press #.